THE EYFS CURRICULUM

 Phonics

 Discreet phonics sessions are delivered daily as soon as all children are full time; the duration of these sessions lengthen as the year progresses.
-We use the DfE validated scheme SuperSonic Phonic Friends for all phonic sessions.
+We use the DfE validated scheme (Flying Start with Letters and Sounds) for all phonic sessions.
 More information about the teaching of phonics can be found on the website under Curriculum / English: Phonics.

 THE three 'M'S